 The advantages of this model are clear.
 You don’t have to produce an excess amount of goods and then store them in a warehouse hoping that they sell.
 As you save money on storage costs and upfront production costs, your business’s cash flow increases as well.There is also less risk of wasted inventory this way.

 The disadvantages, however, also exist for this model.
 Timing can be a problem.
-If you don’t have the product in stock and need to produce it once the order has been made, then you run the risk of production issues delaying order fulfillment.
+If you don’t have the product in stock and need to produce it once the order has been made, then you run the risk of production issues delaying order fulfilment.
 Delays could lead to cancelled orders.
 On top of that, production costs can fluctuate with this model.
 If a certain material suddenly becomes more expensive, this will end up eating into your profits.

 With a fulfilment model, as with dropshipping, all logistics services are outsourced.
 However, in this case, the goods are your property.
 By choosing this model, you pay for the space in the warehouse, the preparation of delivery service, and the courier services.